jmquigley/gadgets/docs/lib/treeview/Treeview.md

 ## Treeview
 This component represents data in a hierarchical parent/child view.
 The underlying code is a wrapper around the [react-sortable-tree](https://www.npmjs.com/package/react-sortable-tree) component written by Chris Fritz.
-The [README](https://github.com/fritz-c/react-sortable-tree/blob/master/README.md) for The project shows examples and properties for the component.
+The [README](https://github.com/fritz-c/react-sortable-tree/blob/master/README.md) for the project shows examples and properties for the component.

 The two required properties are `treeData` and `onChange`.
 The control relies on feeding data back in to the control as props (via treeData state) to control